Brown Rice and Broccoli Casserole with Creamy Curry Sauce

-Vegetarian Brown Rice and Broccoli Casserole with Creamy Curry Sauce has layers of brown rice, broccoli, creamy curry sauce, and just enough cheese to make it good!
-Use Casserole Recipes to find more tasty casseroles!
+Brown Rice and Broccoli Casserole with Creamy Curry Sauce has layers of brown rice, broccoli, curry sauce, and just enough cheese!
+And this is delicious if you’re looking for a plant-based comfort-food meal!

 If you’re looking for a new dinner idea for Meatless Monday, I think most family members will like this one, as long as they like broccoli.
 I kept the curry flavor mild with the idea that kids could enjoy this, but if you like spicy curries you can increase the heat, or even use all hot curry powder.